-26 Directorate of Intelligence, Handbook of Economic Statistics, 1989, table 25.
-Insofar as Hungary was the most market-oriented of the Eastern Bloc economies after 1968, this supports the general thrust of the arguments offered here.
+24. Directorate of Intelligence, Handbook of Economic Statistics, 1989, table 25.
+Insofar as Hungary was the most market oriented of the Eastern Bloc economies after 1968, this supports the general thrust of the arguments offered here.

-27 On the Eastern Bloc's turn to borrowing from the West, see Kotkin, "Kiss of Debt: The East Bloc Goes Borrowing"; Michael De Groot, "'Nobody Has a Solution': The 1973 Oil Crisis in the Eastern Bloc," in
+25. On the Eastern Bloc's turn to borrowing from the West, see Kotkin, "Kiss of Debt"; Michael De Groot, "'Nobody Has a Solution': The 1973 Oil Crisis in the Eastern Bloc," unpublished manuscript, 2018; Fritz Bartel, The Triumph of Broken Promises: The End of the Cold War and the Rise of Nihilism (Cambridge, MA: Harvard University Press, forthcoming).